 Wine tasting is a topic that never gets out of date!
-It’s fun, it’s delicious, it’s sociable.
+Those who enjoy wine find tasting to be fun, delicious and sociable.
 And the wine tasting process itself involves so many dimensions besides smell and taste.

 Charles South alerted me to a well-written blog about the biases we bring to wine tasting, on the New Yorker Magazine blogsite: What We Really Taste When We Drink Wine, by Maria Konnikova.

 You may have read my previous posts that touch on wine tasting:

 – Sensory Evaluation 1 (Wine): Measuring the Indescribable

 If you found those interesting, I think you’ll also enjoy Konnikova’s wine tasting article.
 It talks about some additional wine tasting studies that focus on how our expectations affect our wine tasting experience.
 Thanks, Charles!